isomerpages/moe-ast/_office-of-subject-chapters/Learner Profile/High Ability Learners Chapter.md

 <p>

-All primary, secondary and JC teachers teaching HALs are members of the HAL Chapter.
-You are most welcome to join us at any of our HAL Chapter events. <br><br>
+All teachers supporting HALs are members of the High Ability Learners (HAL).
+You are most welcome to join us at any of our HAL Chapter professional learning events.

+<b>HAL Chapter Wikisite on OPAL 2.0</b><br><br>
+Click <a href="https://go.gov.sg/memberofhalchapter">here</a> to join our online learning community on OPAL 2.0.
+You will get access to learning resources and be updated on our professional learning activities.

+<b>HAL Chapter mailing list</b><br><br>
+Click <a href="https://go.gov.sg/joinhalnetwork">here</a> to be kept on the HAL Chapter mailing list.

-If you are interested in joining any of our networked learning communities (NLCs), kindly email the master teacher in charge.
-For general enquiries on our chapter events, workshops or NLCs, kindly send an email to our Academy Officer: Yu Xinyi (Ms): <a href="yu_xinyi@moe.gov.sg">yu_xinyi@moe.gov.sg</a
+For general enquiries on our chapter professional learning events or workshops, kindly send an email to:

+<a href="cindy_wah@moe.gov.sg">Ms Cindy Wah, Mentor Coach (Officer supporting the HAL Chapter)</a>,  or
+<a href="evelyn_yeo@moe.gov.sg">Mdm Evelyn Yeo, Master Teacher/ HAL</a>
 </p>

 </div>